NathanielB123/Guild-Wars-1-Skill-Template-Tool/README.md

 "Monster Drafting" challenge runs.

 Because of that latter use, I have also added functionality to "Draw Monster"s.
 This selects an NPC from a random pool using all NPCs in campaign missions listed on the wiki.
-I have currently only added NPCs for the Prophecies campaign but will add more sson.
+I have currently only added NPCs for the Prophecies campaign but will add more soon.